Cancer2806/ReadmeGenerator/readme.md

-## How to Contribute
+## Contributing

-If you created an application or package and would like other developers to contribute to it, you can include guidelines for how to do so.
-The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.
+If you would like to contribute, please follow these guidelines:

 ## Tests

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.
+## Questions
+Github:
+Email:

 ## License

-This project is licensed under No License
+This project is licensed under Been Here
-  No License.
+  And Done That.